maxviazov/Spring-Frameworks-/Git-branch-management.md

 _This document describes how the Spring Framework team manages Git branches and how changes are applied to multiple branches.
-For more details about the code conventions, check out the [[Code Style]] page_
+For more details about the code conventions, check out the [[Code Style]] page._

 ## Git Branches